PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:37:45
+Last updated: 2024-04-11 10:38:17
-Random Quote: In short, the god mankind has prayed to for thousands of years the god that everything is bound with, this god exists as nothing other than time itself. -
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson